 The London Port Health Authority has temporarily closed the oyster production bed west of Southend Pier.
 Recent sampling shows that the health standards for molluscs are exceeded and may pose a risk to human health if consumed.
 Further information can be found in full closure notice accessible version and scanned version.

 It is not illegal to gather shellfish for your own consumption but there are restrictions on how much you may collect.
-The attached leaflet gives further advice.
+The Collecting Shellfish from the Foreshore leaflet gives further advice.

 Commercial collection of cockles is subject to a license, catch quotas and must be undertaken during the open season set by the IFCA (Inlands Fisheries and Conservation Authority).